thanhdtran/SDMR/README.md

 }
 ```

-Thank you so much and feel free to drop us any question you have.
+During merging and cleaning this repo, it may have some errors.
+Feel free to drop us any question you have.

 Best regards.